Shinbutsu kakuri: Resistance to shinbutsu shūgō

 While in popular practice kami and buddhas were both mixed and combined in a "common religion", they were at the same time isolated and separated in various ways elsewhere.
 The two religions never fused completely and, while overlapping here and there, kept their particular identity inside a difficult, largely unsystematized and tense relationship.
 This relationship was, rather than between two systems, between particular kami and particular buddhas.
 The two were always perceived as parallel but separate entities.
 Besides shinbutsu shugo there was always the other side of the coin, the shinbutsu kakuri.
 For example, at Iwashimizu Hachiman-gū some rites were kami rites, other were Buddhist, and were therefore conducted by different people.
 There was in the Japanese a strong resistance to the complete assimilation of their kami with foreign gods.

 This visible resistance to Buddhism can be traced all the way back to the Nihon shoki's sixth-century account of the first introduction of Buddhism to Japan.
 Later history is dotted with accounts of friction between some kami and Buddhist temples that lie in their territories.

 At Ise Jingū, for example, the Ise Daijingūji (伊勢大神宮寺) shrine-temple was moved twice because of the incessant rain caused by the kami angered by its excessive proximity to the shrines.
 An 804 book, the Kōtaijingū Gishikichō (皇太神宮儀式帳), stipulates that on Ise lands some Buddhist words (buddha, sūtra, gojūnotō, monk, temple or vegetarian food) cannot be uttered and must be replaced with others.
 The book even specifies these replacement words (imikotoba (忌み言葉)) to be used instead of proscribed ones: nakago ("middle child") for a buddha, kawarabuki ("tile-roofed building") for "temple," and somegami ("stained paper") for sūtra.

 There was therefore a conscious desire to keep the kami away from Buddhism.
 Toward the end of the ninth century the practice spread to other shrines.
 The Jōgan shiki (871) prohibits all Buddhist rites at court offices and at all province offices during the imperial enthronement period, or daijōe (大嘗会).
 Also, monks and nuns couldn't enter the imperial palace during the abstinence before, during and after some kami rituals at court.
 The Engi shiki says that, in some periods of the year, monks and nuns may not enter the imperial palace.
 In the Heian period this kind of separation became a common practice with many well-attested practical consequences.
 This taboo was rigorously observed at the imperial palace for centuries.
 It not only lasted, but gained new force during the Edo period under the Tokugawa.
-It is important to note that Buddhism was proscribed only insofar as the emperor was concerned and during the periods prescribed by the rites, but otherwise the usual mixing of kami and buddhas would take place.
+Buddhism was proscribed only insofar as the emperor was concerned and during the periods prescribed by the rites, but otherwise the usual mixing of kami and buddhas would take place.